axpokl/midiplayer3-for-BLACK-MIDI/README.md

 Memory or File
 -------------
-* midiplayer3 needs to load MIDI file information in to memory before playing.
-If the memory is not enough in the system, we can force it to save the information in file.
+* midiplayer3 needs to load MIDI file information in to memory before playing
+* If the memory is not enough in the system, we can force it to save the information in file
 * midiplayer3 creates 3 temporary files in %temp% folder to store the information
 * You can switch between memory and file by pressing F2, or add a key called fbi